 Just as family brokenness can take many forms, healing from brokenness can take many forms as well.
 The key is to figure out what kind of healing work makes most sense in your own ministry context.
 In the end, the goal is not to take one particular approach in our ministries of pastoral care and counseling, but simply to make sure we are communicating—as individual caregivers and as caring Christian communities—that the lives and struggles of families are important to us, and that God’s healing is available to all who seek it.

-The Rev. Dr. Leanna K. Fuller is assistant professor of pastoral care at Pittsburgh Theological Seminary and teaches in the MDiv Program.
+The Rev. Dr. Leanna K. Fuller is associate professor of pastoral care at Pittsburgh Theological Seminary and teaches in the MDiv Program.
 Her ministry experience includes serving as associate pastor of Oakland Christian Church in Suffolk, Va., where she coordinated youth ministry and Christian education programming.
-She writes regularly on pastoral care and counseling, pastoral theology, and congregational conflict.
+She writes regularly on pastoral care and counseling, pastoral theology, and congregational conflict, and she’s the author of When Christ’s Body is Broken: Anxiety, Identity, and Conflict in Congregations (Wipf and Stock, 2016).